mishiesmunchies/mishiesmunchies.github.io/pages/faq.md

 ## Ordering

 ### Where do I pick up the cinnamon rolls?
-*The cinnamon rolls are available for pick up in Vancouver (near Rupert skytrain station).
+*The cinnamon rolls are available for pick up in Vancouver (near 29th skytrain station).
 Exact location will be provided upon ordering.*

 ### Can I order individual cinnamon rolls?
 *Sorry, purchasing individual cinnamon rolls is not available.
-Rolls can be ordered in boxes of either 4 Regular-size rolls or 6 Mini rolls.*
+Rolls can be ordered in boxes 6 Mini rolls.*

-### Can I combine different size rolls in a single box?
-*Sorry, combining Regular-size and Mini rolls in a single box is not available.*

 ### Can I combine different flavours in a single box?
 *Yes!
-You can mix and match flavours of the same size in a box.*
+For Cinnamon Rolls, you can mix & match flavours.
+Specialty Rolls are not available for mix & match.*

 ---